Codeception/Codeception/docs/modules/Yii2.md

 ### seeElement

-Checks if element exists on a page, matching it by CSS or XPath.
+Checks that the given element exists on the page and is visible.
 You can also specify expected attributes of this element.

 ``` php